 It’s difficult to know how much the recent election results reflect citizens’ views on the peace process since 56 percent of eligible voters stayed home on election day.
 This high rate of abstention is relatively consistent with previous elections and represents only a slight increase from 2010.
-“There’s little political integration ,” says Basset.
+“There’s little political integration [in Colombia],” says Basset.
 “Citizens feel that the legislative elections are quite distant from the people.
 They don’t see concrete effects on their lives.”

 While the high level of abstention doesn’t bode well for democracy, security on election day has improved greatly in comparison with previous years.
 At a press conference after the polls closed, Minister of Defense Juan Carlos Pinzón announced that Sunday’s elections were the safest in two decades.
 There was only one terrorist attack, allegedly unrelated to the elections, reported this year, compared to 179 attacks on election day in 2002 and 10 attacks in 2010.

 The Electoral Oversight Mission from the Organization of American States applauded the improved security situation, but expressed concern over the high levels of voter abstention.
 In a meeting with Colombian officials, the director of the mission, José Antonio Viera-Gallo, suggested closing shops during the next election and providing free transportation to the polls to increase voter turnout.